 I think it all started when I got my first phone.
 The sixth grade had just begun and I was snapping pictures of anything and everything that would hold still for long enough.
 I’ll admit that it took a few years to understand quality over quantity, but when I did it was like seeing the world through someone else’s eyes.
 Suddenly, perspective was everything.
 The world around me became distant and unfamiliar, but it was beautiful.
 I loved how huge it really was, and how far from home I could get.
-It made sense to me why we were given such small bodies paired with these enormous personalities.
-It’s the only way to fit all the creativity needed in the world.
+It made sense to me why we were given such small bodies to pair with these enormous personalities.
+It was the only way to fit all the creativity we needed in the world.

-From the middle schooler on continuous shooting mode I moved on to the high school newspaper editor.
+From the middle schooler on continuous shooting mode, I moved on to the high school newspaper editor.
 This required me to take pictures sometimes, but my main duties were writing, designing, and editing.
 I learned the importance of deadlines, advertising techniques, and the highs and lows of running a staff.
 This probably doesn’t sound very interesting to most of you, but surprisingly, this is when I decided I would like to be a journalist.
 My advisor at the time, Kathy Gabor, was a big influence in this decision.
 She pushed me to create the best work I had in me at that age, and I craved her respect.
 Her critiques were always the perfect combination of positive feedback and a yearning for higher quality work.
 It made us want to impress her.

-Six years later I am a recent Colorado State University graduate.
-Being a ram and living in Fort Collins has swept me off my feet.
+Eight years later I am a somewhat recent Colorado State University graduate.
+Being a ram and living in Fort Collins truly swept me off my feet.
 I reported and photographed for The Rocky Mountain Collegian and College Avenue.
 I studied abroad at the University of Leicester in England.
 I edited and contributed to CSULife during my senior year and held two marketing director positions for the Associated Students of Colorado State University and the Global Business Network.